CedarvilleCyber/RedTeamVault/Procedures/Reporting.md

 For CPTC, the report must bear the name and logo of the organization, and it must not bear the name or logo of Cedarville or any related moniker.
 It should be titled with team number only.
 Otherwise, use the name and branding of your penetration testing firm.

 # Table of Contents
 Word will generate this for you if you do it right, but sometimes it takes some tweaking.
 This is a must-have, but is pretty easy to implement usually.
+Look at the 2024 feedback for our report to see criticisms of the ToC and how to mitigate.

 # Usage Statement and Legal Points
 Add a statement on appropriate viewing and usage, and the limits of who may see or use the report.
 Use the Traffic Light Protocol described here: https://www.cisa.gov/news-events/news/traffic-light-protocol-tlp-definitions-and-usage to control dissemination in an industry-standard fashion.
 Legal disclaimers about the responsibilities of your team and the protections associated with it